Showing posts with label PacMan. Show all posts

 The CryptO'pinion?

-Okay, the original PacMania was a good game and a decent conversion - I don't want to appear negative about it whatsoever.
-Having said that, Samuel has completely blown away the original game with his upgrade!
-It has transformed our yellow friend for the 21st-century retro gamer.
-It's impossible not to be impressed by Samuel's dedication and hard work.
+The original PacMania is a great game and a decent conversion.
+However, Samuel’s upgrade has completely transformed the original.
+It’s a modernised version of our yellow friend for the 21st-century retro gamer, and it’s impossible not to be impressed by Samuel’s dedication and hard work.
+It's quite mind-blowing.

 Monday, November 10, 2014